 By the end of this course, participants will be able to:

-- Define different conceptions of peace, conflict, and violence;
+- Define the three main concepts of peacebuilding: peace, conflict, and violence.

-- Describe how context and perspective influence the peacebuilding process; and
+- Describe how context and perspective influence the peacebuilding process.

 - Identify the different tools, types of interventions, and strategies for building peace.